cmusatyalab/hawk/README.md

 ### Step 1.
 Verify required artifacts
 The standard Hawk mission requires a minimal set of artifacts.
-a First, a dataset must be available on the scout. b Second, a boostsstrap dataset consisting of a small number of sample per class
+- A dataset must be available on the scout.
+- A booststrap dataset consisting of a small number of samples per class from the relvant dataset.
-    1 dfdf
+- An index file containing the full paths of each sample that will be stored on the scout for processing during a mission.
+- (Optional) An initial model trained on a small amount of data prior to the mission.

 ### Step 2.
 Modify mission configuration